[This blog was originally posted on Feb 22, 2018 and has been updated to showcase new examples]

 There are two factors that can help you connect well with your inactive subscriber: emotion and humor.
 You can make use of either one of these (together, even better!) to create an amazing copy that clicks.

-Check out these re-engagement emails from Urban Outfitters and Hubspot.
-While Urban Outfitters uses a combination of humor and emotion, Hubspot keeps the tone emotional yet professional to win back subscribers.
+Check out these re-engagement emails from Airbnb and YNAB.
+While Airbnb aims to lure back their dormant buyers by highlighting their new features, YNAB keeps the tone professional to win back subscribers.

 Ideally, you should be sending a re-engagement series (preferably 3 emails) to get the most out of your efforts.
 Let’s look into the emails you should be sending: